Working remotely has rapidly become the new normal, and more and more companies are adapting their approach forward, working.

 Automatically send an SMS or email to the customer if you don't get in touch with them after your first call attempt.

 If you want to close leads with a specific status, which could be "Unqualified", you can decide how many days should pass before a lead expires.
-This can be useful if you pay your lead provider based on how many leads you've closed in a given period.
+This is useful if you pay your lead provider based on how many leads you've closed in a given period.

 This is useful if you want to reach out to leads that did not pick up the phone and have the "Automatic redial" status.